cfug/flutter.cn/src/testing/integration-tests/index.md

   The `integration_test` package is part of the Flutter SDK itself.
-  To use it, make sure that you update your app's pubspec file to include this package as one of your .
+  To use it, make sure that you update your app's pubspec file to include this package as one of your `dev_dependencies`.
   For an example, see the [Project setup](#project-setup) section below.

   Flutter SDK 本身自带 `integration_test` 包。